-We now proceed to describe the details of the kinetic maintenance of the modified tree structure.
-Similar to the maintenance of the closest-pair KDS in Section 4, the critical events that affect the structure of T and its extreme blue and red points (that is, the points $blue(w, \xi)$ and $red(w, \xi)$), for $w \in T$ and $\xi \in T_w$) are the u-swaps, v-swaps, and x-swaps, defined as above.
+6.2.
+KINETIC MAINTENANCE OF THE STRUCTURE.
+We now proceed to describe the details of kinetic maintenance of the modified tree structure.
+Similar to the maintenance of the closest-pair KDS in Section 4, the critical events that affect the structure of T and its extreme blue and red points (i.e., the points blue(w, ξ) and red(w, ξ)), for $w \in T$ and $\xi \in T_w$) are the u-swaps, v-swaps, and x-swaps, defined as earlier.
 The tournaments maintained at the secondary nodes, as well as the tournaments $\mathcal{K}(p)$, may undergo discrete changes in between swaps.
-As in Section 4, to keep track of these swaps, we maintain three auxiliary sorted lists L_u , L_v , and L_x , and a collection of O(n) certificates that specify the respective sorted orders of the points by their u-coordinates, v-coordinates, and x-coordinates.
+As in Section 4, to keep track of these swaps we maintain three auxiliary sorted lists L_u , L_v , and L_x , and a collection of O(n) certificates that specify the respective sorted orders of the points by their u-coordinates, v-coordinates, and x-coordinates.